 Each year, more than 200 volunteers wrap books for donations to raise money to support WLC and spread awareness of the literacy challenges faced by too many adults here in the District.
-Visit the Politics and Prose flagship store at 5015 Connecticut Avenue NW, make your holiday purchase, and let a volunteer wrap your gift for you.
+Visit one of the Politics and Prose bookstores at Connecticut Avenue, The Wharf or Union Market to make your holiday purchase, and let a volunteer wrap your gift for you.

 The Washington Literacy Center removes the barrier by teaching basic skills – word attack (sounding things out), fluency (reading at a proper pace), and comprehension (understanding and thinking critically) to adults who read below a fifth grade level.